llm-bible/llm-bible.github.io/_publications/pan2023generalized.markdown

 bibkey: pan2023generalized
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.04889"}
-tags: ['Agentic', 'Agent', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT']
+tags: ['Agentic', 'GPT', 'Tools', 'Model Architecture', 'Reinforcement Learning', 'Agent']
 ---
 Driven by curiosity, humans have continually sought to explore and understand the world around them, leading to the invention of various tools to satiate